Ustekinumab

 It is safe to have non-live vaccines when you are on ustekinumab.

-Everyone with Crohn’s or Colitis taking a biologic medicine should be invited to have the flu jab every year.
+Everyone with Crohn’s or Colitis taking a biologic medicine should have the flu jab every year.
 You may be advised to have the pneumococcal vaccine.
 You are also eligible for all doses of COVID-19 vaccination.
 These are not live vaccines and they are safe to have when you are taking ustekinumab.

 We have not found any clinical trials that looked at the best time to have vaccinations in relation to your ustekinumab dose.
 But in general, people taking ustekinumab for Crohn’s or Colitis respond well to vaccination.